mend/renovate-ce-ee/docs/configuration-gitlab.md

-# Renovate Pro for GitLab
+# Renovate Pro Configuration for GitLab

 Renovate Pro is available for teams that use GitLab for development.
 It may be used for self-hosted GitLab instances as well as for repositories hosted on gitlab.com